Bio

 Research Areas

-On the Impact of Fine-Tuning on Chain-of-Thought Reasoning, I investigate how fine-tuning influences LLM reasoning.
-The study shows that while fine-tuning improves task-specific performance, it can reduce the consistency and faithfulness of chain-of-thought reasoning across datasets, highlighting trade-offs between optimization and reasoning integrity.
-I am also developing counterfactual verifiers for mathematical and logical reasoning tasks, using counterfactual data augmentation and contrastive loss to enhance robustness.
+Large Language Models (LLMs): As an additional research direction, I investigate the reasoning capabilities, fine-tuning dynamics, and unlearning behavior of LLMs.
+In On the Impact of Fine-Tuning on Chain-of-Thought Reasoning, I study how fine-tuning affects LLM reasoning.
+The results show that while fine-tuning improves task-specific performance, it can reduce the consistency and faithfulness of chain-of-thought reasoning across datasets, revealing trade-offs between optimization and reasoning integrity.

-On Welfare-Centric Fair Reinforcement Learning, where we introduce a framework in which an agent receives vector-valued rewards from multiple beneficiaries and optimizes a specified welfare function.
+I also contributed to On Welfare-Centric Fair Reinforcement Learning, where we introduce a framework for agents receiving vector-valued rewards from multiple beneficiaries and optimizing a welfare function.
 We show that welfare-optimal policies are inherently stochastic and start-state dependent, and present the E4 learner, which operates within an adversarial-fair learning framework to manage exploration and maintain welfare guarantees.

 Education